replit/kaboom/doc/14-spritemerge.md

 ])
 ```

+- The `gravity()` function makes sure the objects will not be drawn to the edge of the screen.
+- The `body()` component gives our objects a "body" that reacts to the game's gravity.
+- The `area()` component makes our objects solid, so that no other objects can pass through them.
+- We use `pos()` and `origin()` to provide our objects with an origin position each time the game is initiated.

-## Adding Animation
+## Adding animation

-Now, we'll focus on the animation of our sprites.
-We'll use the `play()` function provided by the `sprite()` component to display the specified animations.
+Now we can focus animating our sprites.
+We'll use the `play()` function provided by the `sprite()` component to display the specified animations:

 ```javascript
 player.play("idle-down")
 chest.play("idle-down")
 corpus.play("idle-down")
 ```

-Here we'll set up the direction keys on our keyboard to control the directional movement of our objects,  we'll implement this using the `switchAnimation()` function.
+Let's set up the direction keys on our keyboard to control the directional movement of our objects.
+We can implement this using the `switchAnimation()` function:

 ```javascript
 onKeyDown('left', () => {